vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 # => "001@mi6.com"
 ```

-You can use this sequence generator for all your factories wherever you need a **:spy_email**.
+Since this sequence is defined “globally” for all your factories—it does not belong to one specifice factory—you can use this sequence generator for all your factories wherever you need a **:spy_email**. **generate** and the name of your sequence is all you need.

 + **attributes**

-As a small variation that is super convenient I’m gonna show how you can directly assign sequences as attributes to your factories.
+As a small variation that is super convenient I’m gonna show you how to directly assign sequences as attributes to your factories.
 Same condition as above where your sequence is defined “globally”.
-In this case you can leave off the **generate** method call and Factory Girl will assign the returned value from the sequence directly to the attribute of the same name.
+In the case of a factory definition you can leave off the **generate** method call and Factory Girl will assign the returned value from the sequence directly to the attribute of the same name.
 Neat!

 ``` ruby
 FactoryGirl.define do